fac/fa-css-utilities/README.md

 ### Install

-FA CSS utilities should be installed as part of [FA Origin](https://github.com/fac/fa-origin) rather than a standalone project, so follow those installation instructions.
+FA CSS Utilities exist as an [NPM module](https://www.npmjs.com/package/fa-css-utilities), and should be installed as part of [FA Origin](https://github.com/fac/fa-origin) rather than a standalone project, so follow those installation instructions.

-### How it works
+### Overview

+##### Global defaults, overridable per-project
-* Global utility values are defined in `_utility-values`, but can be overridden on per-project basis in `_project-aliases`.
+Global utility values are defined in [`_utility-values`](https://github.com/fac/fa-css-utilities/blob/master/_utility-values.scss).
+These can be overridden on per-project basis by adding custom rules to [`_project-aliases`](https://github.com/fac/fa-css-utilities/blob/master/_project-aliases.scss).
+Note: adding custom project aliases involves contributing to the repo, which we've provided instruction for below.

+##### Scales and aliases
-* Certain utilities (e.g. `font-size`, `line-height`, spacing, color) have scales of values, as well as aliases.
+Certain utilities (e.g. `font-size`, `line-height`, spacing, color) have scales of values, as well as aliases.
+All aliases live in [`_utility-aliases.scss`](https://github.com/fac/fa-css-utilities/blob/master/_utility-aliases.scss).
 Aliases provide a finite scale (`x-small`, `default`, `xx-large`, etc) to make authoring easier and more meaningful.
 Per-project aliases can be created (as they are for mobile), and applied using the `$project` variable.

+##### Meaningful namespacing
-* Mixins for any FreeAgent-specific properties are prepended with `fa-`.
+Mixins for any FreeAgent-specific properties are prepended with `fa-`.
 Simple rule: if we have a custom value for a property (i.e. a value that isn't part of the CSS spec), we have a custom mixin.

+##### Turning utility classes on/off
-* Utility classes (which mirror the behaviour of our mixins but can be applied to HTML elements directly) can be turned off by setting `$render-utility-classes: false`.
+Utility classes (which mirror the behaviour of our mixins but can be applied to HTML elements directly) can be turned off by setting `$render-utility-classes: false` in [`_utility-settings.scss`](https://github.com/fac/fa-origin/blob/master/assets/scss/_utility-settings.scss) (part of our [FA Origin](https://github.com/fac/fa-origin) repo).

+##### Optional `!important`
-* `!important` can be added to any mixin declaration, e.g.: `@include fa-padding(large, !important);`.
+`!important` can be added to any mixin declaration, e.g.: `@include fa-padding(large, !important);`.
 All utility classes have `!important` because utilities exist to do _one thing no matter what_.

-### Examples
+### How to use utilities

+Most utilities can be applied two ways: directly to HTML elements as classes, or as mixins in a `.scss` file.
+Utilities can be added to any element; multiple utilities can be used together; and utilities can be used alongside components.

 #### Using @include in SCSS